leark/epi-capstone/proposal.md

 ### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.

   Electron as base framework
+  JavaScript for scripting
   React for component rendering
   CSS for styling
-  JavaScript for scripting
   Firebase for account management
-  GitHub Pages for hosting (if possible)
+  Local database (initially JSON file and option to use Firebase as stretch goal) (Undecided on UI Library)

 ### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

+  1. User's data is synced when logged in
-  1. Show visualization for the drinks user made
+  2. Show visualization for the drinks user made
-  2. Have visual option to show/add to the workflow (such as creating boxes with input fields and connecting them)
+  3. Have visual option to show/add to the workflow (such as creating boxes with input fields and connecting them)
-  3. Show timer and alerts user to do certain step when appropriate
+  4. Show timer and alerts user to do certain step when appropriate
-  4. Have the app work on different platforms
+  5. Have the app work on different platforms
-  5. Let users order coffee beans
+  6. Let users order coffee beans
-  6. User's data is synced when logged in
+  7. Make it work on Linux (not sure on which)
+  8. Make it work on a browser
+  9. Make it work on a Mac

 ### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?